APACTestDrive/CloudNative_AppDev/101-CICDlab.md

 - Confirms the details on the next page and then click **Create**

 **NOTE**:  Your DBCS instance will take about 30 minutes to complete.
 Please wait until the DBCS instance has been completed before creating a JCS instance.
-Whilst we are for the DBCS instance to be provisioned, we can work on other infrastructure components such as ACCS.
+Whilst we are waitinf for the DBCS instance to be provisioned, we can work on other infrastructure components such as ACCS.

-*You have now completed the provisioning of a DBCS instance for use with JCS.*
+*Please move on to the next section whilst you're waiting for the DBCS instance to be provisioned.*

-## Provision ACCS Caching
+## Provision Application Container Cloud Service (ACCS) Cache

 ### **STEP 3**: Create a ACCS Cache Instance